How to Grow a Wedding Business in a Competitive Market: Navigating the Landscape of the UK Wedding Planning Industry

 As a wedding planner in the competitive UK market, I have embraced digital solutions to stay ahead and provide seamless experiences for my clients.

-One of the most significant changes I have noticed is the increasing use of social media and online platforms by couples for wedding inspiration.
+One of the most significant changes I have noticed is the increasing use of social media and online platforms by couples for wedding inspiration and planning.

-I closely monitor trends on Pinterest, Instagram, and various blogs to stay up-to-date on what's popular in the world of weddings.
+I closely monitor trends on Pinterest, Instagram, and various blogs to stay up-to-date on what’s popular in the wedding industry.

 By incorporating digital mood boards and idea-sharing platforms into client consultations, we can work together more efficiently to create their dream wedding vision.